inspektor-gadget/Contribfest-KubeCon-Europe2025/labs/build-your-first-gadget/README.md

 ```
 </details>

-Now when running a simple `echo foo > bar` command in our test container we can see the following output when we have our gadget running:
+Now when running a simple `echo foo > bar` command in a test container we can see the following output when we have our gadget running:
 ```bash
 ~/mygadget $ sudo ./ig run open --verify-image=false RUNTIME.CONTAINERNAME                             COMM                    PID        TID FILENAME